Florida State University: Academics

 Florida State University aspires to become a top ten public research university and AAU member.
 The university is the home of the National High Magnetic Field Laboratory among other advanced research facilities.
-Other milestones at the university include the first ETA10-G/8 supercomputer and the development of the process to syntheisize the anti-cancer drug Taxol.
+Other milestones at the university include the first ETA10-G/8 supercomputer and the development of the process to synthesize the anti-cancer drug Taxol.

 Florida State University is divided into 17 colleges and schools including the Colleges of Applied Studies, Arts & Sciences, Business, Communication & Information, Criminology & Criminal Justice, Education, Engineering, Fine Arts, Human Sciences, Law, Medicine, Motion Picture Arts, Music, Nursing, Social Sciences & Public Policy, and Social Work, plus the Graduate School, Dedman School of Hospitality, and the Jim Moran School of Entrepreneurship.
 Florida State offers 103 baccalaureate degree programs, 107 master's degree programs, an advanced masters/specialist degree in 6 areas, 63 doctorate degree programs, and 3 professional degree programs.
 The most popular colleges by enrollment are Arts and Sciences, Business, Social Sciences, Education, and Human Science.

 The Florida State University College of Medicine operates using diversified hospital and community-based clinical education medical training for medical students.
 The students spend their first two years in academic medical courses on the FSU campus in Tallahassee.
 They are then assigned to one of the regional medical school campuses for their third- and fourth-year clinical training.
 Rotations can be done at one of the six regional campuses in Daytona Beach, Fort Pierce, Orlando, Pensacola, Sarasota or in Tallahassee.